 12. Road Trauma Trust Fund

-(1) There is to be an account called the “Road Trauma Trust Fund” as part of the Trust Fund constituted under the Financial Administration and Audit Act 1985 section 9.
+(1) An agency special purpose account called the Road Trauma Trust Account is established under the Financial Management Act 2006 section 16.

 (2) There is to be credited to the Account —

 (a) one-third of each prescribed penalty paid pursuant to a photograph-based vehicle infringement notice for an offence to which the regulations specify that this paragraph applies;